Viadana, Lombardy: Infrastructure and transportation

 Historically accessible by river, thanks to its proximity to the Po, Viadana is located along State Road 358; Provincial Road 59 branches off from it at that location.

 The town is served by the Brescello-Viadana station, located on the Emilia-Romagna side of the river along the Parma-Suzzara railroad, operated by FER and served by regional trains run by Tper under the service contract signed with the Emilia-Romagna Region.

 Between 1886 and 1933 Viadana served as the southern terminus of another rail link, the Mantua-Viadana tramway, operated by the Valentini and Mazzorin company and, since 1903 directly by the provincial administration.
 There is also transportation by public Lili, operated by APAM Spa, connecting Viadana with the various towns in the Mantua area and the capital city of Mantua.

 Sports

 Football

 Unione Calcistica Viadana S.S.D.
-S.r.l. is the soccer team of the town of Viadana, currently playing in the First Category league, the fourth amateur and seventh rallseventh level of the Italian soccer league.
+S.r.l. is the soccer team of the town of Viadana, currently playing in the First Category league, the fourth amateur and seventh level of the Italian soccer league.

 Rugby

 Rugby Viadana 1970 S.r.l.
-S.S.D. is the rugby club of the town of Viadana, Italian champion 2001-2002.
+S.S.D. is the rugby club of the town of Viadana, Italian champion 2001–2002.
 Founded in 1970, it has been one of the leading formations on the national rugby scene in the 2000s.
 Currently, it plays in the Italian top division championship and holds its home matches at Luigi Zaffanella Stadium.